Psalm 97 – The Greatness and Wisdom of God

 And all the peoples see His glory.

 a.
-Clouds and darkness surround Him: The Psalmist may have in mind the appearance of God at Mount Sinai, which was marked by a thick cloud on the mountain and the smoke of a furnace (Exodus 19:16-20).
+Clouds and darkness surround Him: The psalmist may have had in mind the appearance of God at Mount Sinai, which was marked by a thick cloud on the mountain and the smoke of a furnace (Exodus 19:16-20).

 i.
 “Clouds and thick darkness warn of his unapproachable holiness and hiddenness to presumptuous man (yet the hiddenness owes nothing to caprice: 2b), while the fire and lightnings reveal a holiness that is also devouring and irresistible (cf. Heb.
 12:29).”
 (Kidner)

 b.
-Righteousness and justice are the foundation of His throne: God’s throne is not based on hereditary right or deception or bribery or the blood of conquest.
+Righteousness and justice are the foundation of His throne: God’s throne is not based on deception, bribery, the blood of conquest, or even hereditary right.
 The foundation of His throne is nothing else but righteousness and justice.
-This is why the earth can rejoice at His reign (Psalm 97:1).
+This is why the earth can rejoice at His reign (verse 1).

 i.
 “Jehovah is an autocrat, but not a despot.
 Absolute power is safe in the hands of him who cannot err, or act unrighteously.”
 (Spurgeon)